 - The crossing took place in the dead of night, not with the sun above the horizon.

-- The boat is too small to carry all occupants, but this emphasises the struggle of the rowing soldiers.
+- The boat is too small to carry all occupants, but this emphasizes the struggle of the rowing soldiers.

 - The light that can be seen on the face of the forward rowers and shadows on the water add depth, however physically could not have come from the clouded sun source.

-- The river is modelled after the Rhine, where ice tends to form in jagged chunks as pictured, but not standard on the Delaware.
+- The river is modeled after the Rhine, where ice tends to form in jagged chunks as pictured, but not standard on the Delaware.

 - The actual crossing is far narrower than the river depicted in the painting.